EIGHTEEN TIPS FOR OPEN HOUSE SEASON

 When you come up with those right words, you can email them to Arizona Ministers.
-We will bring a copy for you to read when that time comes in the ceremony.
+We will bring a copy for you to read when that time comes during the ceremony.

 You can also go online (Etsy) and find small blank books in which you may handwrite your words.
 These will become family heirlooms for sure!